Programs at the EERC:

-The EERC supports communities in which experience transforms learning and stewardship takes root.
+The work at the EERC supports communities in which experience transforms learning and stewardship takes root.

-With the EERC scheduled to open in late 2022, the design of specific education programming is underway.
+With the EERC newly opened in 2023, the design of specific education programming is underway and ongoing.
 University classes, public talks, guided outdoor walks and activities, support for K-12 and family learning, and more will be part of an exciting slate of opportunities starting in 2023.

 The effects of coronavirus on public health, education, society, and the economy cannot be underestimated; the impacts will likely endure for a long time.
 Yet the need to stay close to home opens many new opportunities to environmental education, science and STEM learning and discovery, and to exploring one’s personal environment in new, exciting and perhaps more intimate ways.